fortran-lang/webpage/source/learn/building_programs/managing_libraries.md

 A flexible alternative is to use the so-called dynamic libraries.
-These libraries remain outside the executable program and as a consequence can be replaced without rebulding the entire program.
+These libraries remain outside the executable program and as a consequence can be replaced without rebuilding the entire program.
 Compilers and indeed the operating system itself rely heavily on such dynamic libraries.
 You could consider dynamic libraries as a sort of executable programs that need a bit of help to be run.